B1.7 Recognize that one half and two fourths of the same whole are equal, in fair-sharing contexts.

 Two fractions are equivalent if they represent the same quantity.

-Note: The four-person sharing problems provide an opportunity to show that one-half and 2 fourths are equivalent.
+Note: Four-person sharing problems with a remainder of 2 provide an opportunity to show that one half and two fourths are equivalent.